 Extensive Distribution Network.
 The Company has developed an extensive distribution network which complements its branding strategy and focus on the contractor-installed market segment.
 At June 30, 1998, the Company sold Trex through approximately 55 wholesale distribution locations.
 At the same date, the Company's distributors marketed Trex to approximately 2,000 dealer outlets, which directly service contractors and consumers.
-The Company selects distributors based upon their anticipated commitment to Trex, and the Company's distributors have appointed a Trex specialist, regularly conduct dealer training sessions, fund demonstration projects and participate in local advertising campaigns and home shows.
-These distributors sell Trex as their only non-wood decking alternative.
+The Company selects distributors based upon their anticipated commitment to Trex, and the Company's distribution network devotes significant resources to promoting and selling Trex.
+All distributors have appointed a Trex specialist, regularly conduct dealer training sessions, fund demonstration projects and participate in local advertising campaigns and home shows.
+These distributors generally sell Trex as their only non-wood decking alternative and agree in their distribution agreements with the Company not to market other wood/plastic composites with the same applications as Trex.